First Time Criminal Offenders

 What if formal charges are filed?

-Even if formal charges are filed, there is a good chance I can negotiate a resolution that will result in either your case being dismissed or a result that will allow you seal your criminal record.
+Even if formal charges are filed, there is a good chance I can negotiate a resolution that will result in either your case being dismissed or a result that will allow you to seal or expunge your criminal record in the future.

 To do so, we would have to resolve your case in one of the following ways: